commonsensesoftware/more-rs-di/README.md

 ### Validation

-The consumers of a `ServiceProvider` expect that is correctly configured and ready for use.
-There are edge cases, however, which could lead to runtime failures.
+The consumers of a `ServiceProvider` expect that it is correctly configured and ready for use.
+There are edge cases, however, which could lead to runtime failures or incorrect behavior such as:

 - A required, dependent service that has not be registered
 - A circular dependency, which will trigger a stack overflow
+- A service with a singleton lifetime has a dependent service with a scoped lifetime

 Intrinsic validation has been added to ensure this cannot happen.
 The `build_provider()` function will return `Result<ServiceProvider, ValidationError>`, which will either contain a valid `ServiceProvider` or a